STAMP-project/camp/README.md

           - variable1: value1
           - variable2: value1
 ```
-1. ```product_dir``` contains a path to product artifacts.
-The path is relative to the directory where we run the tool.
+1. ```product_dir``` contains a path to product artifacts(the path is relative to the directory where we run the tool).
-2. ```path``` contains a path to a realization model.
+2. ```path``` contains a path to a realization model (the path is relative to the directory where we run the tool, i.e. examples).
 The realization model contains definitions to variables and values defined in the variables section.
 3. ```variables``` contains two variables, i.e. ```variable1```, ```variable2``` which should be resolved to ```value1```.

 ### Realization model